azsdk/azsdk-docs/02-Secure-Development/Readme.md

 [Back to top…](Readme.md#contents)

 ### Generate output report in PDF format
 The Get-AzSDKAzureServicesSecurityStatus command now supports generating output report in PDF format using "-GeneratePDF" parameter.
-You can use this parameter to generate output logs in PDG format.
-You can use this parameter to generate report either in 'portrait'or 'landscape mode'.The cmdlet below can be used to generate pdf report:
+You can use this parameter to generate output logs in PDF format.
+You can use this parameter to generate report either in 'portrait'or 'landscape mode'.The cmdlet below can be used to generate PDF report:

 ```PowerShell
 Get-AzSDKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId> -GeneratePDF <PdfOrientation>